 As a bonus, I discussed ways how you might reduce instrument training costs.

 Getting an instrument rating will cost any pilot around 8,000 USD.
 The cost is variable depending on the location, aircraft, and the progress of individual pilots.
 The slower pilots adapt to instrument flying knowledge, the more likely they will spend on flight training.

 You can reduce the instrument rating cost by planning your flight hours.

 The essential requirement for instrument rating is 40 Hours of flying time in an instrument airplane.

-The cost of flying 40 hours in an instrument-rated aircraft is costly compared to a non-IFR rated plane.
+Flying 40 hours in an instrument-rated aircraft is costly compared to a non-IFR-rated plane.

-The FAA requires instrument rating applicants to have 50 hours of PIC cross country flying time.
+The FAA requires 50 hours of PIC cross-country flying time for instrument rating applicants.

 A student pilot can keep this requirement in mind and fulfill IFR rating requirements ahead of time.

-A private pilot won’t have to fly unnecessarily more to apply for instrument rating in the future.
+A private pilot won’t have to fly unnecessarily to apply for an instrument rating in the future.